Mutasd a hangod!

-Mutasd a hangod!
-(Show me your voice!) is a Hungarian television mystery music game show based on the South Korean programme I Can See Your Voice.
+Mutasd a hangod! (lit.
+'Show me your voice!') is a Hungarian television mystery music game show based on the South Korean programme I Can See Your Voice, featuring its format where a guest artist and contestants attempt to eliminate bad singers from the group, until the last mystery singer remains for a duet performance.
 It first aired on TV2 on 10 September 2023.

 Gameplay

 Format

-Presented with a group of six "mystery singers" that identified only by their occupation, a guest artist and a pair of contestants must attempt to eliminate bad singers from the selection without ever hearing them perform live, over the course of three rounds.
-They are also assisted with clues regarding singers' backgrounds, style of performance, and observations from a celebrity panel.
+Over the course of three rounds, the guest artist and a pair of contestants must attempt to eliminate bad singers from a group of six "mystery singers", identified only by their occupation or alias, without ever hearing them perform live.
+They are assisted by clues regarding the singers' backgrounds, style of performance, and observations from a celebrity panel.
 At the end of a game, the last remaining mystery singer is revealed as either good or bad by means of a duet between them and one of the guest artists.

 The contestants must eliminate one mystery singer at the end of each round, receiving 500,000 Ft if they eliminate a bad singer.
 At the end of a game, if the contestants decide to walk away, they will keep the money had won in previous rounds; if they decide to risk for the last remaining mystery singer, they win 5,000,000 Ft if a singer is good, or lose their all winnings if a singer is bad.